A Hardware Description Language SimpleCPUv1a

 Registers and ring counter

-Again, i used the same basic architecture as the FPGA implementation (Link), building a 4bit register from D-type flip-flops, then using this component to produce the 8bit and 16bit registers.
-Aim here was to show component reuse and hierarchical design.
+Again, i used the same basic architecture as the previous FPGA implementation (Link), building a 4bit register from D-type flip-flops, then using this component to produce the 8bit and 16bit registers.
+The aim here was to show component reuse and hierarchical design.

 VHDL